 April The big event in April is the London marathon with over 35,000 runners and thousands more lining the streets throughout the course to cheer on the brave souls who battle on to raise millions for charities.
 County Cricket is starting its season and the Harlem Globetrotters come to the 02 Arena to show off the basketball skills.
 Also at the 02 Arena is the mad world of American WWE Wrestling, although I’m not sure it really is a sport is it?

-June England take on Sri Lanka at cricket at Lords in the 3rd Test, Men’s and women’s Hockey Champions Trophy take place in the Queen Elizabeth Olympic Park.
-However, June is all about tennis as we are treated to 2 major events in London, Queens which is the warm up on grass for the main event, Wimbledon starting at the end of June.
+June England takes on Sri Lanka at cricket at Lords in the 3rd Test, Men’s and women’s Hockey Champions Trophy take place in the Queen Elizabeth Olympic Park.
+However, June is all about tennis as we are treated to 2 major events in London, Queens which is the warm-up on grass for the main event, Wimbledon starting at the end of June.

 June.
 The oldies theme continues as the festival season kicks into gear.
 One of my favourites is back: Bonnie Raitt at the Apollo where I saw her many years ago.
 Check out this list of big names in town this month: Coldplay, Bruce Springsteen, AC-DC, Tom Jones, Foreigner, Adam Ant, Neil Young, Van Morrison, Barry Manilow on his ‘Last Time’ tour and Art Garfunkel.